danilofuchs/FPGA_Dithering/README.md

 For each coordinate, we load the original image value for that pixel, apply dithering to it and output it to the display.

-This is very simple and does not use the FPGA parallel computing capabilities, as it is simply not required as the computation can easily be done inside a VGA clock cycle.
+This is very simple and does not actually use the FPGA parallel computing capabilities, as they are simply not required as all computations can easily be done inside a VGA clock cycle.

 ![Architecture](./docs/diagrams/architecture.png)